bgw254/EasyDevLife/generic_functional_non_fucntional_qns.md

-# System Design Requirement Questions to ask
+# Requirement Questions to ask

 If you are a beginner in system design, it might be overwhelming to figure out where to start.
 Here are some examples of good system design questions to help you get started, along with their functional and non-functional requirements: